 - Added to the technology sector by increasing my position in Apple NASDAQ:AAPL.

 - Added to the healthcare sector by increasing my position in Cardinal Health Inc NYSE:CAH.

 - Added to the consumer defensive sector by increasing my position in Kimberley-Clark NYSE:KMB.

 - Added to the consumer defensive sector by increasing my position in Saputo .

 My sector diversification has been shifting out of line in September with the Financial Sector growing well above the target percentage along with the Healthcare sector.
 Meanwhile, the Consumer Defensive and Technology sectors were pulling back.

-The pullback in my technology target is surprising considering that Microsoft NASDAQ:MSFT and Apple NASDAQ:AAPL are doing well.
+The pullback in my technology target is surprising considering that NASDAQ:MSFT and Apple are doing well.
 The Canadian banks essentially did really well in my portfolio over the past few months pushing the financial sector ahead of targets.

 October is going to be a rebalancing month.
 My approach is to review my portfolio sector target thresholds every 3 months and adjust it when there is over $2,000 gap unless I have new money to add to offset the rebalancing.

 My September dividend income is the high month of the quarter with $1,682.27.
-My portfolio continues to beat the Candian or US index and when I compare with a blended index portfolio, it’s doing even better.
+My portfolio continues to beat the Canadian or US index and when I compare with a blended index portfolio, it’s doing even better.
 With clear portfolio performance data tracked since 2009, I now have 8 years of data highlighting my dividend growth investing strategy works.
 I am waiting for a market pullback to see how my portfolio will do.

 DISCLOSURE: Please note that I may have a position in one or many of the holdings listed.
 For a complete list of my holdings, please see my Dividend Portfolio.